 This dish is packed with flavor and will leave you feeling satisfied.

-In all my years of making this dish, find that using dark meat chicken gives the gumbo the best flavor.
+In all my years of making this dish, I find that using dark meat gives the gumbo the best flavor.
+But if you cannot find it, use chicken.

 Another tip is to make sure to cook the rice separately.
 This will ensure that the rice doesn’t get overcooked and mushy.